CybSec113/Challenges/README.md

 ## WHAT is this Repo?
 This Repo includes Coding Challeges available on Meta's career profile page.
 Files that solve challenges are marked with a leading "X".
 Commit comments describe current status of unsolved challenges (e.g., 2 of 33 test cases time out, etc.).

+While I often Googled language and algorithm references, all the code was written by me.

 ## WHY is this Repo here?
 I am building a Repo to demonstrate coding proficiency.
 The end goal is transitioning to a Developer role.
+I just started building this repo in April-2024.
+This is very much a work in progress.

 ## WHO's Repo is this?
 I am a seasoned Financial Risk Manager with prior experience in Software Development (Linux, C++, SQL).
 I am pursuing a career shift into Software Development, hopefully, somewhat related to my prior Risk Management experience.